craffel/craffel.github.io/blog/src/content/residency.rst

         The model (shown in grey) processes the input sequence x, and at each timestep decides to either emit a new token to include in the output sequence y, or continue ingesting inputs.
         This binary ingest/emit sequence is denoted b.

-In the beginning, we mostly shared results an insight at a high-level, but eventually I ended up trying out their idea on a sentence summarization benchmark I had been working with.
+In the beginning, we mostly shared results and insight at a high-level, but eventually I ended up trying out their idea on a sentence summarization benchmark I had been working with.
 This was mainly to see whether it worked in a setting other than speech recognition, which had been their primary testbed.
 Unfortunately it wasn't able to beat a simple attention-free sequence-to-sequence baseline, which suggested that the model was not really taking advantage of the attention mechanism.
 This could be at least in part because getting the model to work on speech recognition required some regularization which didn't generalize well to text data.